steveiliop56/getashell/README.md

 ### License 📜

 The project is licensed under the GPL V3 License.
 You may modify, distribute and copy the code as long as you keep the changes in the source files.
 Any modifications you make using a compiler must be also licensed under the GPL license and include build and install instructions.

+### Credits

+[Nicolas](https://github.com/meienberger), thank you once again for helping me with workflow and docker stuff lol.